tosdr/tosback-versions/Virtual World Computing Cocoon MyData Rewards/Terms of Service.md

 Knowingly use or share personal information from users under 13 years of age with third parties;

-We request that children under the age of 13 not submit any Personal Information to us via Cocoon services.
+We request that children under the age of 13 not submit any Personal Information to us via the Cocoon.com Services.
 It is possible that by fraud or deception we may receive information given to us or pertaining to children under 13.
 If we are notified of this, as soon as we verify the information, we will immediately delete the information from our servers.
 All points or tokens earned by a member who is later identified as being in violation of these terms will be removed from the account.
 Questions regarding children’s privacy should be directed to: [https://trycocoon.com/contact/](https://trycocoon.com/contact/)

 **Confidentiality
+**

-**At times, we may make available to you pre-release versions of the Software.
+At times, we may make available to you pre-release versions of the Software.
 All the terms of this Agreement apply to such pre-release versions of the Software.
 In addition these pre-release versions are not for use by the general public or any person not participating in the pre-release program and subject to this Agreement.

 **Term**

 The license to the Software granted under these Terms of Service remains in effect for a period of 100 years, unless earlier terminated by you or Cocoon in accordance with this provision.
 You may terminate the license at any time by destroying all copies of the Software in your possession or control.
 The license granted under this Agreement will automatically terminate, with or without notice from Cocoon, if you breach any term of this Agreement.
 Upon termination, you must cease all use of the Software and promptly destroy all copies of the Software in your possession or control.

 **Changes to this Agreement**
 Cocoon reserves the right, at its sole discretion and at any time, to modify this Agreement or any portion thereof, at any time and without prior notice.
 If we modify this Agreement, we will post the modification on our Web site or provide you with notice of the modification.
 By continuing to access or use the Software after we have posted a modification on the Web site or have provided you with notice of a modification, you are indicating that you agree to be bound by the modified agreement.
 If the modified Agreement is not acceptable to you, your only option is to stop using the Software and uninstall it from any computers or devices on which you have it installed.

 **No Warranty; Disclaimer**

 To the maximum extent permitted by applicable law, the Software is provided “AS IS”, and “AS AVAILABLE”, without warranty of any kind.
 TO THE MAXIMUM EXTENT ALLOWED BY APPLICABLE LAW, COCOON EXPRESSLY DISCLAIMS ALL WARRANTIES AND CONDITIONS, EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES AND CONDITIONS OF ACCURACY, MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT, AND ANY WARRANTIES AND CONDITIONS ARISING OUT OF COURSE OF DEALING OR USAGE OF TRADE.
 NO ADVICE OR INFORMATION, WHETHER ORAL OR WRITTEN, OBTAINED FROM Cocoon OR ELSEWHERE WILL CREATE ANY WARRANTY OR CONDITION NOT EXPRESSLY STATED IN THIS AGREEMENT.

 **Limitation of Liability**

 TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW YOU EXPRESSLY UNDERSTAND AND AGREE THAT COCOON AND ITS SUBSIDIARIES’ AND AFFILIATES’, AND ITS LICENSORS’ (“COCOON PARTIES”) TOTAL LIABILITY TO YOU FROM ALL CAUSES OF ACTION AND UNDER ALL THEORIES OF LIABILITY WILL BE LIMITED TO THE AMOUNTS PAID TO COCOON BY YOU FOR THE SOFTWARE OR, IN THE EVENT THAT COCOON HAS MADE THE SOFTWARE AVAILABLE TO YOU WITHOUT CHARGE, ANY SUCH TOTAL LIABILITY WILL BE LIMITED TO TWENTY DOLLARS ($20).
 IN NO EVENT WILL COCOON BE LIABLE TO YOU FOR ANY SPECIAL, INCIDENTAL, EXEMPLARY, PUNITIVE OR CONSEQUENTIAL DAMAGES (INCLUDING LOSS OF USE, DATA, BUSINESS, PROFITS OR ABILITY TO EXECUTE) OR FOR THE COST OF PROCURING SUBSTITUTE PRODUCTS ARISING OUT OF OR IN CONNECTION WITH THIS AGREEMENT OR THE EXECUTION OR PERFORMANCE OF THE SOFTWARE, WHETHER SUCH LIABILITY ARISES FROM ANY CLAIM BASED UPON CONTRACT, WARRANTY, TORT (INCLUDING NEGLIGENCE), STRICT LIABILITY OR OTHERWISE, AND WHETHER OR NOT Cocoon HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH LOSS OR DAMAGE.
 THE FOREGOING LIMITATIONS WILL SURVIVE AND APPLY EVEN IF ANY LIMITED REMEDY SPECIFIED IN THIS AGREEMENT IS FOUND TO HAVE FAILED OF ITS ESSENTIAL PURPOSE.

 You agree to indemnify and hold harmless the Cocoon Parties from and against all claims, actions, demands, liabilities, costs, and expenses.
 Some jurisdictions do not allow the limitation or exclusion of liability for incidental or consequential damages, so the above limitations or exclusions may not apply to you.